ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - retry logic
     - exponential back off - if we keep failing wait longer than the last time before trying
     - jitter - add random offset to retry so many entities retrying arent sync'd
+- visitor pattern - seperate object from algorithm
+    - a seperate algo/code handles the diff types of objects, versus each object type knowing how to handle itself
 - dependency injection - A class accepts the objects it requires from an injector instead of creating the objects directly
 - RAII - resource acquisition is initialization - resources are tied to their objects and their lifetimes, released with the object death
 - singleton - single global instance of class, class can have only one instance and has global scope